Overview

 Your first stop on your history adventure is the site of the final defeat of the Jacobites in 1746, Culloden Battlefield, the site of the last pitched battle on British soil.
 Walk the moor where the Jacobite Army would have lined up against the government Red Coats and visit the marked graves where the fallen clansmen were buried.

-Later you’ll visit the Neolithic stone burial mounds of Clava Cairns, a myteriouys site that dates back thousands of years.
+Later you’ll visit the Neolithic stone burial mounds of Clava Cairns, a mysterious site that dates back thousands of years.

 Overnight: Ness Walk, Inverness